Ankitkumarsingh876/devTinder-web/README.md

 - new page - show all my connection ,
 - new page - show all my connection request
 - feature - accept/request connection request

-REMAINING:
+- create send accept and ingnore the connections.
-- signup
+- create a sign up for user profile and and create a token for the new signup user.
-- send accept and ingnore the connections
+- create a cookies along side of user signup
-- End to end testing
+- test our application is everything fine or not.